arktekk/linx/README.markdown

 	val Pets   = Root / "people" / * / "pets"
 	val Pet    = Root / "people" / * / "pets" / *

 Everything is immutable, so if you prefer a more terse style you can safely build on previous links to create new ones.
-This is exactly the same as the previous example
+This is exactly the same as the previous example.
+(This style can be very useful when providing fallbacks)

 	val People = Root / "people"
 	val Person = People / *